888poker

-888poker, formerly Pacific Poker, is an international online poker cardroom and network owned by 888 Holdings.
-888poker was established in 2002, and is based in Gibraltar.
+888poker, formerly Pacific Poker, is an international online poker brand owned by Evoke plc.
+It was founded in 2002, and is headquartered in Gibraltar.

 History

 The poker provider was originally launched in 2002 as Pacific Poker and later rebranded 888poker.
 The site enjoyed early success due in part to a large number of players who joined from its more established sister site.

 United States

 When the United States Congress passed the Unlawful Internet Gambling Enforcement Act (UIGEA) in 2006, affirming that online gambling in the United States was illegal, 888poker was forced to close its doors to all American players.
-Changes to online gaming regulations in 2013 in some states has prompted return by 888 to the US market.
+Changes to online gaming regulations in 2013 in some states have prompted a return by 888 to the US market.

 Nevada

 888poker has partnerships with several private gaming entities in Nevada, and New Jersey.
 Authorities in these states require that online casino providers join an offline partner in order to receive an operating license.
-On March 21, 2012, The Nevada Gaming Commission granted 888 a license as an Interactive Gaming Service Provider.
-888 launched its online activity in Nevada officially on September 15, 2013.
+On 21 March 2012, The Nevada Gaming Commission granted 888 a license as an Interactive Gaming Service Provider.
+888 launched its online activity in Nevada officially on 15 September 2013.